SubstituteStudent/CaptchaAdder/README.md

 # CaptchaAdder
-Requires users to complete a recaptcha (v2) before watching a youtube video
+A chrome extension requiring users to complete a recaptcha (v2) before watching a youtube video